A note on Hall conductance and Hall conductivity in interacting Fermion systems: Gapped response systems

 This condition implies that in the GNS representation induced by $\w_0$ the GNS Hamiltonian representing $\mL_H$ has a unique gapped ground state.
 For this reason states satisfying \eqref{eq:gap} are also called locally unique gapped ground states. \end{definition}

-We are interested in how a system that is initially in a gapped ground state responds to a small change in the chemical potential in the right half-plane.
-Assuming that the system is initially in a ground state $\omega_0$, it is shown in \cite{Teufel2020,HenheikTeufel2022,BTW2025} that when adiabatically switching on the perturbation $\eps \Lambda_1$, the system evolves (up to errors of order $\mathcal{O}(\eps^{\infty})$) into a state $\w_\eps := \w_0 \circ \beta_\eps$ (called NEASS), where $\beta\colon \R \to \mathrm{Aut}(\mA),~ \eps \mapsto \beta_{\eps}$, is a continuous one-parameter family of locally generated automorphisms.
+We are interested in how a system that is initially in a gapped ground state responds to a small change in the chemical potential in the right half-plane, or more generally a cone-like region.
+Assuming that the system is initially in a ground state $\omega_0$, it is shown in \cite{Teufel2020,HenheikTeufel2022,BTW2025} that when adiabatically switching on the perturbation $\eps \Lambda_f$, where $f$ is a generalized step function (see Definition \ref{def:genswitch} ), the system evolves (up to errors of order $\mathcal{O}(\eps^{\infty})$) into a state $\w_\eps := \w_0 \circ \beta_\eps$ (called NEASS), where $\beta\colon \R \to \mathrm{Aut}(\mA),~ \eps \mapsto \beta_{\eps}$, is a continuous one-parameter family of locally generated automorphisms.

-Our main result concerns the change in the current flowing into the upper half-plane as the system evolves from $\w_0$ to $\w_\eps$.
+Our main result concerns the change in the current flowing into the upper half-plane, or more generally another cone-like region, as the system evolves from $\w_0$ to $\w_\eps$.
 Since our analysis does not depend on the way a NEASS is constructed or reached by adiabatic driving, we formulate the relevant properties of NEASSs in a definition and refer exclusively to these properties in all main results.
-The existence of a NEASS with these properties, and the fact that such a NEASS is reached by adiabatic driving, is demonstrated in \cite{BTW2025}.
+The existence of a NEASS with these properties, and the fact that such a NEASS is reached by adiabatic driving, is proved in \cite{BTW2025}.